hackclub/hackclub/workshops/bumpteroids/README.md

 ```

 Let's now set the image for the bullet.
 It's just a small little bit with a transparent background.
 You can download it here:

 ![Bullet Image](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids/images/asteroids_bullet.png)

-Upload it into your images folder in Cloud 9.
+Upload it into your images folder in Cloud9.

-Now, let's bind the image to the `bulletImage` variable and put it under the existing shipImage assignment:
+Now, let's bind the image to the `bulletImage` variable and put it under the existing `shipImage` assignment:

 ```javascript
 // existing shipImage assignment